 The outbreak of COVID-19, the disease caused by the novel SARS-CoV-2 strain of coronavirus was declared a global pandemic by the World Health Organization on March 11, 2020 and has resulted in a widespread health crisis that has affected economies and financial markets around the world, resulting in an economic downturn.
-The effects of this pandemic on the Company may include decreased customer demand, interruptions to supply chains, manufacturing activities and research and development programs and increased government regulations or interventions.
-The duration and impact of the COVID-19 outbreak is unknown at this time and it is not possible to reliably estimate the length and severity of these developments, nor the impact of these developments on the financial results and condition of the Company in future periods.
+The effects of this pandemic on the Company may include decreased customer demand, interruptions to supply chains, manufacturing activities and research and development programs, and increased government regulations or interventions.
+The duration and full impact of the COVID-19 outbreak is unknown at this time and it is not possible to reliably estimate the length and severity of these developments, nor the impact of these developments on the financial results and condition of the Company in future periods.

-Throughout most of 2020 and 2021 to date, the Company's revenues have at times been impacted by limited consumer access to pet retail and veterinary facilities, the permanent US store closures of one of the Company's major pet retail customers and supply chain irregularities resulting in raw material supply interruptions and finished product shortages.
+Throughout 2020 and 2021, the Company's revenues have been impacted by i) limited consumer access to pet retail and veterinary facilities, ii) the permanent store closures of one of the Company's major US pet retail customers and iii) raw material and packaging supply chain irregularities which resulted in finished good product shortages.

 The Company continues to monitor and implement recommendations from local and national health organizations and strictly adhere to COVID-19 related directives from government authorities.
 The Company has implemented precautionary measures such as working remotely where possible, strict preventive practices for those employees that must work on-site and the freezing of all non-essential travel.
-Certain marketing programs and other discretionary spending have been put on hold to preserve cash.

 The Company has applied for certain Canadian Government COVID-19 economic relief funding programs.
 In both 2020 and 2021 to date, the Company received salary subsidization under the Canada Emergency Wage Subsidy (CEWS) program.
+This program was discontinued as of October 23, 2021.
 In 2020 the Company received a \$40,000 loan advance from the Canada Emergency Funding Account (CEBA) program.
-The Company is continuing to investigate Government COVID-19 economic relief measures as these measures continue to evolve and it intends to maximize its use of these programs to the extent it meets the eligibility requirements.
+In 2021 the Company received a further \$20,000 loan advance from this program.
+The Company is continuing to evaluate Government COVID-19 economic relief measures as these measures continue to evolve and it intends to maximize its use of these programs to the extent it meets the eligibility requirements.